Black holes, fast scrambling and the breakdown of the equivalence principle: I. Introduction

-By analyzing the spread of the perturbation on the stretched horizon \cite{price1986} of the D0-brane black hole and the ADS black hole, Sekino and Susskind further showed that the scrambling time of a black hole should be $\frac{1}{T_H}\,$log$\,S$ times a constant, where $T_H$ is the Hawking temperature of the black hole.\cite{susskind2008,susskind2011} This scrambling time approximately equals that proposed by Hayden and Preskill for black holes far from extremality, which are the ones relevant to astrophysical black holes in nature.
-To have a sense of this time scale, consider a solar-mass black hole, its scrambling time is only about $10^{-1}$ second, while its Page time is about $10^{72}$ seconds.\cite{susskind2012} Indeed, black holes are believed by some to be the fastest scramblers in nature.\cite{susskind2008}
+By analyzing the spread of perturbations on the stretched horizon \cite{price1986} of the D0-brane black hole and the ADS black hole, Sekino and Susskind further showed that the scrambling time of a black hole should be $\frac{1}{T_H}\,$log$\,S$ times a constant, where $T_H$ is the Hawking temperature of the black hole.\cite{susskind2008,susskind2011} This scrambling time approximately equals that proposed by Hayden and Preskill for black holes far from extremality, which are the ones relevant to astrophysical black holes in nature.
+To have a sense of this time scale, consider a solar-mass black hole, its scrambling time is only about $10^{-1}$ second, while its Page time is about $10^{72}$ seconds (which is more than $10^{54}$ times the current age of the universe).\cite{susskind2012} Indeed, black holes are believed by some to be the fastest scramblers in nature for any system of comparable size.\cite{susskind2008}

-Although the original proofs of a black hole firewall require a black hole older than the Page time, Almheiri et al.\ speculate that the firewall phenomenon might already exist after the very short scrambling time.\cite{almheiri2013} However, Susskind disagreed with this conjecture and claims that they have mistaken the scrambled state to be the generic state.\cite{susskind2012} He argued that while a generic state describes a maximally mixed state which corresponds to infinite temperature, a scrambled pure state will still be a pure state globally.
-Therefore, according to Susskind, a scrambled pure-state black hole cannot have an infinite temperature as does the firewall phenomenon.
-In section II we explicitly resolve this controversy with an explicit model of scrambling on a 1+1-dimensional lattice quantum field.
+{ Although the original proofs of the black hole firewall require a black hole older than the Page time, Almheiri {\it et al.} speculated that the firewall phenomenon might already exist after the very short scrambling time.\cite{almheiri2013} However, Susskind disagreed with this conjecture, arguing that Almheiri {\it et al.} had mistakenly equated the scrambled state with a generic state.\cite{susskind2012} Susskind emphasized that while a generic state represents a maximally-mixed state corresponding to infinite temperature, a scrambled pure state remains globally pure.
+His argument is based on the principle that quantum scrambling is itself a unitary transformation, implying that the global temperature of a quantum system is unaffected by scrambling.

+This argument hinges on the global nature of the pure state.
+However, a local infallen observer will only be coupled to part of this global interior, with the remainder effectively traced out.
+In Section II, we utilize a 1+1-dimensional lattice quantum field model to demonstrate that quantum scrambling of the lattice sites can indeed result in an observed local temperature, thereby providing new insights into the firewall debate.}